yukatan/commangular/app/_includes/blog-content.markdown

 	}
 });

-//We are going to intercept all the command execution to controll errors. commangular.aspect('@AfterThrowing(/(.)/)',function(lastError,$log) {
+//We are going to intercept all the command execution to control errors. commangular.aspect('@AfterThrowing(/(.)/)',function(lastError,$log) {

 	return {